 Senegal parrots have slight differences between the sexes:

 - Males have yellow undertail feathers; females have green or green-and-yellow undertail feathers.

 - Females have slightly narrower beaks and heads, while males have flatter heads and broader bodies.

 There are differences between male and female ringneck parrots, so you can more easily tell them apart.
 Once they reach 2-3 years of age, the differences are as follows:

 - At maturity, male ringnecks develop a distinct black ring around their necks—this pigmented line arches across the throat and toward the ears.
 Females may develop a pale ring, but it won’t be as heavily colored as the males.

 - Female ringneck parrots are usually stockier in build, with thicker feet and a rounded face.

-- There is also a slight difference in the beaks of males and females.
+- There’s also a slight difference in the beaks of males and females.

-Quaker parrots show no outward dimorphism between the sexes.
-Telling males apart from females requires:
+Quakers show no outward dimorphism between the sexes.
+Telling males and females apart requires:

 - DNA testing